AutomationPanda/playwright-python-tutorial/tutorial/3-assertions.md

 # Part 3: Writing assertions

-Part 3 of the workshop focuses on making assertions about the result page after performing a search.
+Part 3 of the tutorial focuses on making assertions about the result page after performing a search.
 Waiting becomes a much bigger concern for these steps, but Playwright makes it easy.